55.79 Miles / 4171.29 Total Miles

 After spending some time in the Observation Tower and exploring the Fort, we rode across the bridge, into Bucksport, and it was time for lunch.
 So we asked some total strangers, on the street for recommendations, and each ended up ordering a Boss Hog burrito at 86This!
 I couldn’t eat the whole thing, but I definitely bagged enough carbs to make it through the rest of the day.

 We wished we could take some time to celebrate, but we were under the gun.
 We had to take our bikes to the local bike shop, before they closed, in a little over an hour, but before we could do that, we had to ride to our motel, check in, drop off all our bags, shower and change into clean clothes, and ride back to said bike shop.
 We made it!
 Bar Harbor Bicycle Shop will be packing our bikes in boxes and shipping them for us, and their super speedy process had us out the door in under 5 minutes.
-Amazing.
-I’ll miss you, my trusty bike!
+Amazing!
+I’ll miss you, my trusty bike, till we meet again!

-We met up with Chris and Linda, at Geddy’s,, for our celebratory dinner,.
-Linda has such great energy!
+We met up with Chris and Linda at Geddy’s, for our celebratory dinner.
+Linda his a hoot!
 She ordered the biggest item on the menu–the Lobster Dinner, and somehow managed to eat the whole thing.
-Well, no, actually, she shared her blueberry pie with all of us, because that’s the kind of gal she is.
-She and Chris dropped us off at the Days Inn, on their way to their lodging, a little further down the road, which was much appreciated!
+Well no, actually, she shared her blueberry pie with all of us, because that’s the kind of gal she is.
+She and Chris dropped us off at the Days Inn on their way to their lodging, a little further down the road, which was much appreciated!
 Thanks for the great time, this evening, Chris and Linda!

 This has been one heck of a journey!
 Thanks for riding it with me, Ed!
 As I said above, I have some catching up to do on this blog, some thank yous to write to amazing Warm Showers hosts, and a daughter and grandkids to hug on a bit.
 Once I accomplish all that, I’ll be back with my final thoughts on this trip.